 Marushime no Neko

 This is the oldest waving cat model that actually looks like the current model.
-The cat is sitting on its side inviting with its head forward, some may be lying down.
+The cat is sitting on its side inviting with its head facing forward, some may be lying down.

 Origin of Maneki Neko – Waving Cat

-Imado Ware Theory
+Imado Ware's Theory

-Naotaka was happy to be spared the rain, and in 1633 he donated a large sum of money to Kotokuan and designated it as the family temple of the Ii family in Edo, and Kotokuan became a great temple, Goutokuji.
+Naotaka was happy to be spared the rain, and in 1633 he donated a large amount of money to Kotokuan and designated it as the family temple of the Ii family in Edo, and Kotokuan became a great temple, Goutokuji.

 Neko Jizo Theory